benjamin-musil/benjamin-musil.github.io/README.md

 **[The Catholic Woodworker](https://catholicwoodworker.com/)** - *Website and Production Developer, June 2020 - Present (Part-time)*

-- Set up automation of inventory management between parts coming into stock and parts of a product being consumed when it is purchased using AirTable formulae and syncs with Shopify
+- Set up automation of inventory management with AirTable formulas between parts purchased for stock and parts consumed for a customer-purchased product
 - Writing a tool that takes marked cells in AirTable and interacts with a third party Shopify app to automatically populate custom product field options ([click here for a link to custom product page](https://catholicwoodworker.com/products/custom-rosary-designer))

 **[Applied Materials](http://www.appliedmaterials.com/)** — *Test Engineer II, January 2018 - June 2020*